Karimunjawa National Park: The coral reefs

 Karimunjawa's coral reefs are made up of fringing reefs, barrier reefs and several patch reefs.
 They have an extraordinary wealth of species: 51 genera with more than 90 species of coral biota and 242 species of ornamental fish.
 Two protected biota species, black coral (Antiphates sp.) and organ pipe coral (Tubipora musica), can be found here.
 Other protected sea biota include the hornet helmet (Cassis cornuta), triton trumpet (Charonia tritonis), chambered nautilus, green shell (Turbo marmoratus), and six species of clam.
 Around Kemujan island, the wreck of the Panamanian ship Indono, which sank to the sea bed in 1955, is now a habitat of coral fish and is a popular site for wreck diving.

 The seagrasses and seaweeds

 There are 10 genera of seagrass mostly dominated by Enhalus and Thalassia.
 The seaweed species are grouped into three divisions:

-Chlorophyta (Coulerpa and Halimeda), Phaeophyta (Padina, Sargassum and Turbinaria) and Rhodophyta (Euchema, Glacillaria, Gelidinium, Hypne and Acanthopora).
+Chlorophyta (Coulerpa and Halimeda), Phaeophyta (Padina, Sargassum and Turbinaria) and Rhodophyta (Eucheuma, Gracilaria, Gelidium, Hypnea and Acanthopora).